Legoland Windsor Resort: Miniland

 Miniland is a miniature park in Lego form, depicting towns and cities from around the world, including London, Edinburgh, Paris, Leuven and Amsterdam, using nearly 40 million Lego bricks.
 The area features a number of animated models interacting with each other.
 Motor vehicles use cables under the paths emitting radio wave signals to steer and allow charging when required.
 The train system runs on tracks, slowing for stations using slow-down bars, and the boats use underwater motor-driven rubber loops as well as sensors to operate bridges and locks.
 The system, with lights and sounds, is run by 14 computers using 300 km of underground cabling.

 The land is divided into different areas as they are depicted, including the UK and mainland Europe.
 In 2018, Miniland saw an expansion called "Explore the World" which added more Lego models of global sites including the Sydney Opera House, Forbidden Palace, and Saint Basil's Cathedral.
-The same year various site from the USA were added.
+The same year various sites from the USA were added.

 Lego Ninjago World

 Lego Ninjago World opened in May 2017 based upon the Ninjago TV series.
-The centrepiece attraction is a 4D interactive ride, Ninjago: The Ride manufactured by Triotech.
+The centrepiece attraction is a 4D interactive ride, Lego Ninjago The Ride: The Ride manufactured by Triotech.
 The zone features the relocated and rebranded ride Destiny's Bounty, a Rockin' Tug ride based on the ship in the TV series.
 The ride was previously known as Longboat Invader, and opened in 2008.

 Pirate Shores

-Pirate Shores features a log flume, Pirate Falls, a play area, a pirate ship ride named the Jolly Rocker and the Spinning Spider (a teacups-style ride where visitors ride in log-style gondolas as an animatronic Lego spider gnashes its jaws and breathes smoke on a web above)..
+Pirate Shores features a log flume, Pirate Falls, a play area, a pirate ship ride named the Jolly Rocker and the Spinning Spider (a teacups-style ride where visitors ride in log-style gondolas as an animatronic Lego spider gnashes its jaws and breathes smoke on a web above).
 From 1996 to 2010, this area was known as Wild Woods.